Xophmeister/jsSelecta/README.md

 *TODO* NPM package

 ### Unit Testing
-Unit test harnesses available for browser (inline and AMD based) and node.js.
-The same tests are done in each environment using a quick and dirty tester.
+Unit test harnesses available for the browser (inline and AMD based) and node.js.
+The same tests are done in each environment using a quick and dirty comparator: Nothing fancy!

 ### `selecta.rewind()`
 This is a (shallow copying) synonym for `Array.reverse()`, it has no